-Licensing electronic resources requires many skills.
-Are you equipped to handle the acquisition of electronic resources and the related digital content licensing issues in your library or organization?
-Issues include:
+Licensing electronic resources or e-resources requires many skills.
+Do you have the skills to handle the acquisition of electronic resources and the related digital content licensing issues in your library or organization?
+Skills include:

 - Understanding licensing language